-If you don't name a beneficiary and you die while in active employment, any death benefits under the DB Plan Component of the Hybrid Plan will be paid as described above, see What happens if I die before I am eligible to retire?.
+If you don't name a beneficiary and you die while in active employment, any death benefits under the DB Component of the Hybrid Plan will be paid as described above, see What happens if I die before I am eligible to retire?.
 You may update your beneficiary designation at any time.
-To update your beneficiary(ies) you may complete a Designation of Beneficiary form located at http://www.umsystem.edu/totalrewards.
+To update your beneficiary(ies) you may complete a Beneficiary Designation form.
+This form is located at umurl.us/retplans under the Hybrid Plan section.
 This form is also available from your HR Generalist or HR Service Center.